|Freshly frosted gluten-free pumpkin bars with a secret ingredient.|

-Karina's New Pumpkin Bar Recipe
+Karina's Best Gluten-Free Pumpkin Bar Recipe

-Originally published October 2011.These high fiber, protein rich pumpkin bars are too delicious for breakfast.
+Recipe originally published October 2011.These high fiber, protein rich pumpkin bars are too delicious for breakfast.
 They may even be too decadent for afternoon tea.
 Because, yes, I used brown sugar.
 And yes, I frosted them with a dairy-free vegan cream cheese icing.
 I couldn't help myself.

 1/2 cup sorghum flour